Parent Survey 2024

 I am pleased with the extra-curricular activities and clubs that are on offer to my child.

 Since September 2022 we have increased the number of extra- curricular activities and clubs significantly.
-In the last year alone we have added recorder club, drama club, choir, sports clubs for ks1 and ks2, games club, Pokemon club, art and gardening clubs.
-We plan on adding more over the next year so all children regularly have access to extracurricular activities both within school time and after school.
+In the last 2 years we have added drama club, chess club, sports clubs, daily fitness clubs, photography club, cookery club, eco club, pottery club and extra lunch time clubs of board games, structured games and mindfulness.
+We are always adding more and will be starting a ukulele club in the new year.
+All children regularly have access to extracurricular activities both within school time and after school.
 Keep an eye on Class Dojo pages to see what clubs are available and when.
+We welcome club suggestions and are proud that many of our clubs are chosen by the children.

 My child experiences a wide variety of learning opportunities